-The Audit Committee, which is comprised entirely of independent directors, has appointed Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018.
-This appointment was made following the Audit Committee's formal evaluation of Deloitte's performance in 2017.
+The Audit Committee, which is comprised entirely of independent directors, has appointed Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.
+This appointment was made following the Audit Committee's formal evaluation of Deloitte's performance in 2018.
 Deloitte has served as the Company's independent registered public accounting firm since December 2002.
-Information concerning the services performed by Deloitte and the fees for such services for 2017 and 2016 are set forth under "Information Concerning Independent Registered Public Accounting Firm," above.
+Information concerning the services performed by Deloitte and the fees for such services for 2018 and 2017 are set forth under "Information Concerning Independent Registered Public Accounting Firm-Fees of Independent Registered Public Accounting Firm," above.
 Deloitte representatives are expected to attend the Annual Meeting and to be available to respond to appropriate questions, and if they desire, will have the opportunity to make a statement.

-The Audit Committee and the Board seek shareholder ratification of the Audit Committee's appointment of Deloitte as the Company's independent registered public accounting firm to audit the Company's and its subsidiaries' financial statements for the fiscal year ending December 31, 2018.
+The Audit Committee and the Board seek shareholder ratification of the Audit Committee's appointment of Deloitte as the Company's independent registered public accounting firm to audit the Company's and its subsidiaries' financial statements for the fiscal year ending December 31, 2019 and to audit the Company's internal control over financial reporting.
 Ratification of this appointment is not required to be submitted to shareholders.
 However, such ratification is being sought as a matter of good corporate governance.
 If the shareholders do not ratify the appointment, the Audit Committee will reconsider it.
 Because the Audit Committee is directly responsible for appointing the Company's independent registered public accounting firm, however, the ultimate decision to retain or appoint Deloitte in the future as the Company's independent registered public accounting firm will be made by the Audit Committee based upon the best interests of the Company at that time.